 About the World Scratch Battle

-More than a battle, this is a celebration of innovation and young talent.
-Students are challenged to think fast, build smart, and present their ideas with confidence.
-After evaluation by our judging panel, winners will be announced and recognized for their creativity, logic, and originality.
+This is not just a competition—it’s a celebration of young talent and creativity.
+Students will think fast, build smart, and share their ideas confidently.
+Winners will be selected and recognized for their creativity, logic, and originality.

 Click here to register for free